opendocsg/slw-judgments-backfill/2015_SGHC_306/report.md

 216    A presumed resulting trust arises in favour of A where A provides the consideration, wholly or in part, for the acquisition of property, legal title to which is vested in B alone or in the joint names of A and B. It also arises where A makes a voluntary transfer of property, either into the sole name of B or into the joint names of A and B, without receiving any consideration in return.
 In both circumstances, a rebuttable presumption of law will arise that A did not intend his contribution to the acquisition or his voluntary transfer to be a gift to B. B therefore holds his interest in the property on trust for A (though in the former case, this will be in proportion to their respective contributions to the property).
 This is the presumption of resulting trust.

-217    Independent of the presumption of resulting trust, a resulting trust may also arise so long as it can be shown that the transfer was not intended to benefit the transferee: see _Chan Yuen Lan v See Fong Mun_ [2014] 3 SLR 1048 at [43] (“ _Chan Yuen Lan_ ”) citing _Lau Siew Kim v Yeo Guan Chye Terence and another_ [2008] 2 SLR(R) 108 (“ _Lau Siew Kim_ ”) at [35].
+217    Independent of the presumption of resulting trust, a resulting trust may also arise so long as it can be shown that the transfer was not intended to benefit the transferee: see _Chan Yuen Lan v See Fong Mun_ <span class="citation">[2014] 3 SLR 1048</span> at [43] (“ _Chan Yuen Lan_ ”) citing _Lau Siew Kim v Yeo Guan Chye Terence and another_ <span class="citation">[2008] 2 SLR(R) 108</span> (“ _Lau Siew Kim_ ”) at [35].
 In other words, a resulting trust may arise either by relying on the presumption of resulting trust or by adducing direct evidence to show that the transferor had no intention to benefit the transferee.
 The Court of Appeal in _Lau Siew Kim_ further indicated (at [59]) that direct evidence is to be preferred over the use of presumptions, for only where “there is no direct evidence that may reveal the intention of the parties ... will there be any necessity to _infer_ or _presume_ intention” [emphasis in original].

 218    If there is direct evidence to show that the transferor did not intend to benefit the transferee, a resulting trust arises.
 If there is no direct evidence available but the parties’ relationship is such that a presumption of resulting trust arises, the court then moves to the next stage of analysis.
 There are two ways to rebut the presumption of resulting trust: (i) by using direct evidence to show that A did in fact intend to make a gift to B or (ii) by displacing the presumption of resulting trust with the presumption of advancement.
 The presumption of advancement arises only when a gift is made in limited, recognised relationships such as a parent-child relationship, a relationship involving persons in _loco parentis_ to a child or a spousal relationship: see _Lau Siew Kim_ at [56].